HYCHAIN/wallet/README.md

 #### DeployWallet.s.sol

-This script deploys a new wallet using the HYTOPIA Wallet Factory.
+This script deploys a new wallet using the HYCHAIN Wallet Factory.
 The wallet is deployed as a beacon proxy with the Main contract as the implementation (refenced from the UpgradeableBeacon).
 The Main contract contains all the logic for the wallet, and the beacon proxy delegates all calls to the Main contract.
 This allows for the logic of the wallet to be upgraded without needing to deploy new instances of the wallet.

 NOTE: Select a desired `_testWalletSalt` value for determining what address you want when deploying.
 Ensure that the `Create3Factory` and `BeaconProxyFactory` have already been deployed and addresses saved in the `script/ScriptUtils.sol` file